 - Moderate information flow and monitor public response

-Just like the name suggests, a lifestyle brand is a company that will make lifestyle products.
-It will market services and products to appeal to the interests, opinions and attitude of a culture or group.
+Just like the name suggests, a lifestyle brand is a company that will market services and products that appeal to the interests, opinions and attitude of a culture or group.

 Lifestyle products will inspire and motivate people.
 The goal of the product is to contribute in one way or another to the consumer’s lifestyle.